-LingHacks, a project of Hack+, is a national nonprofit dedicated to harnessing the intersection of math and language to equip students of all backgrounds with cutting-edge technology, problem-solving, and interdisciplinary thinking skills.
+LingHacks, a project of Hack+, is an international nonprofit dedicated to harnessing the intersection of math and language to equip students of all backgrounds with cutting-edge technology, problem-solving, and interdisciplinary thinking skills.
 We run hackathons, workshops, and clubs to expose students to the field of natural language processing, inspire students to pursue technical and interdisciplinary careers, and empower students to produce long-term impactful social innovations.

 What is computational linguistics?

 Computational linguistics, otherwise known as natural language processing, is the field of artificial intelligence that applies to the synthesis and analysis of language and speech.
 Things like machine translation technologies, voice assistants, search engines, and chatbots are all powered by computational linguistics tools.
 It's a fascinating synergy of scientific techniques applied to an elegant humanity that is part and parcel of our core human identities.

 Computational linguistics bridges the gap between simple rule-following computers and complex humans who can comprehend emotion and interpret ambiguity, which gives computers more humanistic abilities.
 Comp ling techniques also power tools used in biology, fintech, IT, and more.
 Computational linguistics intrigues people across a broad spectrum of artistic and technical interests.